 - Children can suffer severe injuries when utilizing playground equipment, and sometimes the other kids don’t run for help.

 - It’s not uncommon for children to get trapped in ropes and tunnels.

-- Children take food, drinks, and dangerous items into play areas and leave
+- Children take food, drinks, and dangerous items into play areas and leave them behind.

 - Kids dispose of dirty diapers in the tunnels to keep the fun going.